I Want To...

 Heading Off Hearing Problems in Newborns

-Prompt diagnosis and treatment that can make a big difference in your child’s future.
+Prompt diagnosis and treatment of hearing problems can make a big difference in your child’s future.
 The sooner you take action, the better.

 - Did your baby fail the newborn hearing screening?